 This is a capstone course.
 You must have completed four core courses (12 credits).
 It is highly recommended that you have taken MBA 502 and MBA 529.

 - MBA 593 Strategic Management

 Health Care Management Concentration

-In this 36-credit option, students take the 8 core courses and then take the following 4 HCM concentration courses:
+In this 36-credit option, students take the 7 MBA core courses, 1 capstone and then take the following 4 HCM concentration courses:

 - MBA 581 Health Care Financial Management

 - MBA 583 Health Care Law

 Before taking any of the HCM concentration courses, students must first complete all of the foundation course requirements.